Spot rubber closes unchanged

+The apple season in Himachal Pradesh spells good earnings for workers from India and Nepal

+A four-State study by CRY highlights the underlying causes and suggests some solutions

-The Sensex and the Nifty moved sideways last week and could remain range-bound
+The Sensex and the Nifty remained choppy last week, but key supports provided cushion

 Consumer behaviour during downturns, and what marketers can do